Beyond Worst-Case (In)approximability of Nonsubmodular Influence Maximization: Stochastic Hierarchical Blockmodel Influence Maximization

 (ii) Next, we consider these $\vark$ bundles: $B_{\imath^\ast j^\ast\imath^\ast},B_{(\imath^\ast+1)j^\ast\imath^\ast},\ldots,B_{(\imath^\ast+\vark-1)j^\ast\imath^\ast}$, whose corresponding cliques $\imath^\ast,\imath^\ast+1,\ldots,\imath^\ast+\vark-1$ are not activated by our assumption.
 Based on our construction, the vertices in these bundles have thresholds

 respectively, which are all more than $\theta_{nj^\ast\imath^\ast}$.
-By the same arguments, we can show that having $\delta W^2$ not-seeded vertices infected in any of these bundle requires even more edges, which contradicts requirement 2 of Definition~\ref{good_defi}.
+By the same arguments, we can show that having $\delta W^2$ not-seeded vertices infected in any of these bundles requires even more edges, which contradicts requirement 2 of Definition~\ref{good_defi}.

 (iii) For each of the remaining $n-2-\vark$ bundles $B_{ij^\ast\imath^\ast}$ with $i\neq\imath,\imath+1,\ldots,\imath+\vark-1,n-1,n$, although the corresponding $i$-th clique may be activated, the threshold $\theta_{ij^\ast\imath^\ast}$ is at least $\omega_{j^\ast\imath^\ast}+(1-\Delta)W^2+(\vark+1)W^2$.
 The number of seeds chosen in the $i$-th clique $k_i$ cannot offset the term $(\vark+1)W^2$.
 Therefore, applying the same arguments shows us that less than $\delta W^2$ not-seeded vertices can be infected in each of these bundles.